pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 <br></br>
 ### **SAS VIYA DEPLOYMENT FROM A PROCESS PERSPECTIVE**
 It has probably already become clear that deploying SAS Viya is a “team sport activity” due to the size and complexity of the software stack.
 Typically, project teams on OpenShift are granted namespace-local, but not cluster-wide permissions by the OCP admin team (_admin_ vs _cluster-admin_ role).
-We’ll provide more details on the security requirements later within _Part 2_ of this blog, but in short it means that the SAS project team will be lacking the necessary authorizations to carry out a deployment independently.
+We’ll provide more details on the security requirements later within [_Part 2 of this blog_](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations), but in short it means that the SAS project team will be lacking the necessary authorizations to carry out a deployment independently.

 Based on our experiences with previous deployments at customer sites, we found the following process approach to be helpful.
 For the sake of this blog, we’re describing the process for a manual deployment in _Figure 3_: